Is this chart lying to me? Automating the detection of misleading visualizations: Acknowledgments

 \section{Acknowledgments}

-This work has been funded by the LOEWE initiative (Hesse, Germany) within the emergenCITY center (Grant Number: LOEWE/1/12/519/03/05.001(0016)/72) and by the German Federal Ministry of Research, Technology and Space and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.
+This work has been funded by the LOEWE initiative (Hesse, Germany) within the emergenCITY center (Grant Number: LOEWE/1/12/519/03/05.001(0016)/72), by the German Federal Ministry of Research, Technology and Space and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE, and by the Flanders AI Research Program.
 Figures \ref{fig:misviz-synth}, \ref{fig:baselines}, \ref{fig:error_misviz}, and \ref{fig:error_misviz_synth} have been designed using resources from Flaticon.com.
 We thank Liesbeth Allein, Luke Bates, Manisha Venkat, Max Glockner, and Vivek Gupta for our insightful discussions on misleading visualizations.
-We are grateful to Niklas Traser for preparing the annotation interface for crowdworkers.
-We also thank Shivam Sharma, Shivam Sharma (Junior), and Germán Ortiz for their feedback on an early draft of this work.
+We are grateful to Niklas Traser for preparing the annotation interface for crowdworkers and implementing parts of the code for generating Misviz-synth.
+We also thank Shivam Sharma, Shivam Sharma, and Germán Ortiz for their feedback on an early draft of this work.